telerik/blazor-docs/components/notification/templates.md

 ## Template

 The Template allows you to control the rendering of all Notifications which originate from the same reference.
-It provides a context - object of type `NotificationModel`.
+It provides a context - object of type `NotificationModel` (the model you pass to the `Show()` method).
 To apply different templates to different notifications you should provide different references too.

-This section gives examples on:
+This section gives examples that show how to:

 * [Customize All Notifications From The Same Reference](#customize-all-notifications-from-the-same-reference)
 * [Use Different Templates](#use-different-templates)